Hyakujuu Sentai Gaoranger: Highness Duke Orgs

 The first of the Highness Dukes to be awakened, this cyclops-like (he had one main eye) multi-eyed Org wants to take over the world.
 Short-tempered, he wields the Highness Axe (ハイネスアックス, Hainesu Akkusu) and can stretch his arms.
 He once attempted to obtain Gao Elephant's Gao Jewel while it was dormant, but is forced to leave both it and the scroll behind when the orb left painful scars on his palms.
 He attempts to have the Dukes find ideal Orgs with his detached eye, only to anger the Org Master with his repeated failure.
 Seeking to redeem himself, Shuten attempts to destroy the Gaorangers by blocking the Gao Soul, knocking them around in human form while the Dukes take their Gao Jewels.
 But at the last second, Pyochan restores the Gao Souls, with Gao Red defeating Shuten with Gao Mane Buster.
 Refusing to accept defeat, Shuten takes TsueTsue's staff to perform the Highness Duke secret technique to enlarge at full power.
-But Shuten was not much for the SoulBird-powered Gao Muscle and Gao King.
+But Shuten was not much for the Soul Bird-powered Gao Muscle and Gao King.
 Though he survives the Super Animal Heart, Shuten is killed by the newly awakened Highness Duke Org Ura, who drains and absorbs all his power.
 Shuten is later resurrected, fighting Gao Red and Gao Yellow in a vain attempt to protect the red idol on the mountain that powers the barrier protecting the Matrix.
 Though he was killed, TsueTsue uses the Org Heart to fuse him with the others to create Senki.
-Shuten is voiced by Tetsu Inada.